What Is Ethical Secondhand Fashion?

 5. Farfetch

-Ethical because: Their employee code of conduct is aligns with the Modern Slavery Act of 2015.
-What this means is that the company actively fights human rights abuses in fashion production
+Ethical secondhand fashion because: Their employee code of conduct is aligns with the Modern Slavery Act of 2015.
+What this means is that the company actively fights human rights abuses in fashion production.
+In addition, they guarantee the authenticity of their designer pieces.

 Chiara Spagnoli Gabardi